-- On Doctor Who, Lady Cassandra does this when the Ninth Doctor seemingly discovers the culprit that was attempting to kill them all - because she's hoping he won't realize that she's the real culprit.
+- Doctor Who: In "The End of the World", Lady Cassandra does this when the Ninth Doctor seemingly discovers the culprit that was attempting to kill them all because she's hoping he won't realize that she's the real culprit.
 He does.

 - Robert says this to Raymond in an episode of Everybody Loves Raymond.
 Marie, who's taking French classes, says "Ooh!
 Ray!
 He's accusing you!"

-- In Glee Stoner Brett yells this during a Brittany Spears performance by the New Directions.
+- Glee: Stoner Brett yells this during a Britney Spears performance by the New Directions.

 - Shadow Raiders: An episode title.
 The episode deals with the trial of a military officer that threatens society itself, no less.